About

-Lancaster Shakespeare Theatre (LST) is Lancaster’s home for serious theatre, promoting a more thoughtful and inclusive community.
-While Shakespeare remains at the core of what LST does, the theatre also produces classic plays by other authors that portray the universal human experience through the immediacy of live performance.
+Lancaster Shakespeare Theatre (LST) offers thought-provoking theatre, promoting a more reflective and inclusive community.
+While Shakespeare is at the core of what LST does, the theatre also produces notable plays by other authors that portray the universal human experience through the immediacy of live performance.
+LST prioritizes educational programs for both children and adults.

 LST was founded as the People’s Shakespeare Project by Laura Korach Howell and incorporated as a 501(c)3 non-profit in December 2006.
 By July 2007, the project had already produced three main stage performances of As You Like It at Elizabethtown College.
 The following summer, middle and high schoolers enjoyed the first session of Camp Will.